laurenj1985/Docker-Webapp-Streamlined/README.md

 This project essentially has 3 main steps.
 1. Creating the server, pem key, and modifying the security group for the instance.
+For this step use an Ubuntu t2.medium server in AWS.
+Make sure that you have ssh, http, and https open to all traffic in your security group.
+That isn't ideal for a security group in practice, but it will help us ensure that we can see the container that we create.
-2. Syncing/moving the application files to the server/EC2.
+3. Syncing/moving the application files to the server/EC2.
-3. Installing Docker on EC2, creating the Docker image, and Docker container within the EC2.
+4. Installing Docker on EC2, creating the Docker image, and Docker container within the EC2.

 Top sticking points/issues with the project:
 1. Making sure that your pem key has the correct permissions (chmod 400).